reorg/pg_repack/doc/pg_repack.rst

 .. class:: diag

-pg_repack: repack database "template1" ... skipped: pg_repack is not installed in the database
+INFO: database "db" skipped: pg_repack VER is not installed in the database
-    pg_repack is not installed in the database when ``--all`` option is specified.
+    pg_repack is not installed in the database when the ``--all`` option is specified.

     Create the pg_repack extension in the database.

-ERROR: pg_repack is not installed
+ERROR: pg_repack VER is not installed in the database
     pg_repack is not installed in the database specified by ``--dbname``.

     Create the pg_repack extension in the database.